NC-State-Libraries-Workshops/latex_tutorial/_units/document_structure.md

 ## Sections

-LaTeX forces users to structure their documents, then formats the document based on the strucutre.
+LaTeX forces users to structure their documents, then formats the document based on the structure.
 You've already been introduced to the `\section{}` so we'll start there.
 By default the section is numbered and requires a setion title.
 If you don't supply a section title, it will be blank which isn't usually very useful.
 There are also `\subsection{}` and `subsubsection{}``.
 Below shows a portion of your document.